vu-cv/vu-cv/README.md

 - 🤔 I’m looking for help with optimizing performance for large-scale messaging systems.

-- 💬 Ask me about NestJS, MongoDB, React, or how to integrate AI tools into real-world apps.
+- 💬 Ask me about NestJS, MongoDB, NextJs, or how to integrate AI tools into real-world apps.

 - 📫 How to reach me: https://t.me/tomcvv